 Although the agriculture sector is still the most dominant source of employment and typically one of the largest industry sectors in a country, productivity remains slow.
 Agriculture accounts for about 51 per cent of employment in Africa, most of it in subsistence farming and most prominently in rural areas where the majority of people still live.
 In 16 countries, the sector accounted for more than 30 per cent of total output, and in Liberia and Sierra Leone for more than 48 per cent.

 Shifting labour market

 People are slowly changing the way they work in Africa.
 A movement away from traditional, subsistence, low-productivity sectors to modern high-productivity sectors will be a key part of the continent’s growth.
-This will require creating more jobs in modern agriculture, industry and services.
+This will require creating more jobs in modern agriculture, industry, and services.
 But also implementing policies that empower poor, vulnerable and low-skilled workers so that they can take advantage of emerging opportunities.
 Historically in Asia and Latin America, labour shifted from agriculture to services and in Europe and North America from industry to services whereas Africa has seen very little movement.